• Investor Relations

 Trade Balance | BN EUR

 Economic activity remained modest at the start of 2026.
-The economy contracted by -1.1% YoY in Q1 2026.
-On a quarterly basis, GDP stabilized (0.0% QoQ, seasonally adjusted) following a sharp decline in Q4.
+The economy contracted by -1.1% YoY in Q1 2026, while on a quarterly basis GDP stabilized (0.0% QoQ, seasonally adjusted), following the sharp decline in Q4.

-Inflationary pressures intensified, with CPI rising to 10.71% YoY in April, up from March.
-Monthly inflation stood at 0.84% MoM, pointing to persistent underlying pressures.
+Inflationary pressures continued to intensify.
+CPI accelerated further to 10.85% YoY in May, up from April, while monthly inflation stood at 0.58% MoM, pointing to persistent underlying pressures despite some moderation in the pace of increase.

-The EUR/RON exchange rate depreciated in May (to an average of 5.23), indicating increased FX pressures.
-The NBR maintained the policy rate at 6.50%, while ROBOR 3M edged slightly lower in May, to an average of 5.85%.
+The EUR/RON exchange rate continued to depreciate slightly, reaching an average of 5.24 in June, from 5.23 in May, indicating ongoing FX pressures.
+The NBR maintained the policy rate at 6.50%, while ROBOR 3M edged marginally lower to 5.84% in June, confirming relatively stable liquidity conditions.

 The external position shows early signs of adjustment.
-The trade deficit remains elevated, 10.81 bn euro in the first four months, but has narrowed compared to the previous year (-7.0% YoY).
+The trade deficit remains elevated at 10.81 bn euro in the first four months, but has narrowed compared to the previous year (-7.0% YoY).

 Ioan Nistor